Justin-Insight/client-training/src/pages/bhc.md

 ### Settings

 This is where you will find a variety of settings ranging from general website settings to writing, reading and permalinks.
 All settings are already configured to meet your needs.
-Changing these can be very dangerous and can do harm to your website, only change settings here if you know what you're doing.
+Changing these can be very dangerous and can do harm to your website; only change settings here if you know what you're doing.

-### Theme Settings

-This is where you will find options to hook into some global components that are used throughout your website.
-Components such as Call to Action blocks and mega menu data can be found here.

 ### SEO